 The Title IX Officer or designee will designate one or more Investigator(s) from the OCRSM and/or an external Investigator to conduct a prompt, thorough, fair, and impartial investigation.
-All Investigators will receive annual training on issues related to sexual and gender-based harassment, sSexual aAssault, dDating vViolence, dDomestic vViolence, and sStalking.
-The training will also include and how to conduct a fair and impartial investigation that provides parties with notice and a meaningful opportunity to be heard, as well as how to and protects the safety of eComplainants and the University community while promoting accountability.
+All Investigators will receive annual training on issues related to sexual and gender-based harassment, Sexual Assault, Dating Violence, Domestic Violence, and Stalking.
+The training will also include how to conduct a fair and impartial investigation that provides parties with notice and a meaningful opportunity to be heard, as well as how to protect the safety of Complainants and the University community while promoting accountability.